inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 |`time-window`|`${inspectit.metrics.frequency}`| *Required if aggregation is `QUANTILES` or `SMOOTHED_AVERAGE`.* The time window over which the quantiles or the smoothed average are captured.
 |`max-buffered-points`|`16384`| *Required if aggregation is `QUANTILES` or `SMOOTHED_AVERAGE`.* A safety limit defining the maximum number of points to be buffered.

-As an example, the following snippet defines a metric with the name `load_time` and a view `loadtime/SMOOTHED_AVERAGE`:
+As an example, the following snippet defines a metric with the name `load_time` and a view `loadtime/smoothed`:
+The configuration has the effect of ordering the values in a 1-minute time window by size and dropping the upper 10 percent before calculating the average.

 ```YAML
 inspectit: